 - I will have fun!

-The central message at Emerson Elementary School, which is displayed in the front hall of the school since it opened, is the Golden Rule; Treat others the way you want others to treat you.
+The central message at Emerson School, which is displayed in the front hall of the school since it opened, is the Golden Rule—treat others the way you want others to treat you.

-- Enhance student performance in the area of Literacy/Numeracy
+- Enhance student performance in the areas of literacy/numeracy

-Our work in these priority areas centers on the following outcomes;
+Our work in these priority areas centres on the following outcomes:

-- Students will improve their academic achievement in the area of literacy and numeracy through authentic and appropriate instruction paying close attention to differentiating and adapting instruction for struggling learners.
+- Students will improve their academic achievement in the areas of literacy and numeracy through authentic and appropriate instruction paying close attention to differentiating and adapting instruction for struggling learners.

-- All students will be taught the behavioural expectations within the Emerson School Behavioural Expectation Matrix which will result in an increase in positive behaviours and a decrease in negative behaviours.
+- All students will be taught the behavioural expectations within the Emerson School Behaviour Matrix, which will result in an increase in positive behaviours and a decrease in negative behaviours.

 - Students will develop an understanding of how to live in a sustainable manner.

-At Emerson Elementary, students are the focus for everything that we do.
-We provide a wide range of experiences and learning opportunities to develop thinking and reflection, reading and writing in all curricular areas, citizenship and social responsibility within a safe, caring and respectful school culture.
-There is a student leadership program and as well student leadership is promoted through patrols, student-led assemblies, student office assistants, nursery helpers, library helpers, lunch and milk monitors.
-Student voice and student involvement is developed through our service to others in service projects and in school wide initiatives.
+At Emerson School, students are the focus for everything we do.
+We provide a wide range of experiences and learning opportunities to develop thinking and reflection, reading and writing in all curricular areas, and citizenship and social responsibility within a safe, caring, and respectful school culture.
+There is a student leadership program and student leadership is promoted through patrols, student-led assemblies, student office assistants, nursery helpers, library helpers, and lunch and milk monitors.
+Student voice and student involvement is developed through our service to others in service projects and in schoolwide initiatives.

 Parents in the School

-At Emerson, we believe that a strong link between teachers and parents is essential to student success.
-We promote a proactive reciprocal approach in communicating information between home and school about a student’s academic, social and emotional well-being.
-For students in grades 1-5, the student agenda is a daily tool for communication.
-Notes about activities or special events are communicated to parents through letters home, email and E-Memos.
-If you are registered with the school to receive E-Memos, you will receive them approximately every 3 -4 weeks.
-E-Memos will include letters, reminders etc. General information about the school is sent home through regular newsletters (The Emerson Informer).
-At the beginning of the school year, we welcome parents/guardians to our annual open house which is a wonderful opportunity to find out more about the school and its' community.
+At Emerson School, we believe a strong link between teachers and parents is essential to student success.
+We promote a proactive reciprocal approach in communicating information between home and school about a student’s academic, social, and emotional well-being.
+For students in Grades 1 to 5, the student agenda is a daily tool for communication.
+Notes about activities or special events are communicated to parents through letters home, email, and E-Memos.
+If you are registered with the school to receive E-Memos, you will receive them approximately every three to four weeks.
+E-Memos will include letters, reminders, etc. General information about the school is sent home through regular newsletters (The Emerson Informer).
+At the beginning of the school year, we welcome parents/guardians to our annual open house, which is a wonderful opportunity to find out more about the school and its community.

-Parents are encouraged to be volunteers at Emerson Elementary.
-Teachers ask parents to volunteer in a variety of ways including listening to children read, assisting with field trips, photocopying materials for students, assisting with the library, etc. We have a special hot lunch program occurring monthly and canteens at tournaments and special events run by volunteer parents.
-Any time a parent is available to assist is greatly appreciated.
-Parents in the school help to strengthen the school-home link, improving communication between student, parent and teacher.
+Parents are encouraged to be volunteers at Emerson School.
+Teachers ask parents to volunteer in a variety of ways, including listening to children read, assisting with field trips, photocopying materials for students, assisting with the library, etc. We have a special hot lunch program occurring monthly and canteens at tournaments and special events run by volunteer parents.
+Anytime a parent is available to assist is greatly appreciated.
+Parents in the school help to strengthen the school-home link, improving communication between student, parent, and teacher.

-The Emerson Advisory Council is dedicated to the education and well being of the students.
+The Emerson Advisory Council is dedicated to the education and well-being of the students.
 The EAC’s primary mandate is to promote effective communication between home and school.
-The EAC encourages parents to participate in meaningful educational activities and decision-making, to strengthen the role of families in education and schooling and to foster meaningful parent participation.
+The EAC encourages parents to participate in meaningful educational activities and decision-making, to strengthen the role of families in education and schooling, and to foster meaningful parent participation.
 The EAC meets eight times per year in the school library.
-The Emerson School Advisory council chair can be reached by leaving a message at the school.
+The EAC chair can be reached by leaving a message at the school.